 Increasingly, people are wanting to learn how to construct their own computers, from components they choose themselves.
 Expensive and frustrating mistakes can be made in this process and therefore offering cheaper componentry to would-be system builders is a great option to make some money...with a few cautions.

 This section is about how to look for, choose, test and sell second hand Motherboards and CPU's.
-Just this week (April 2022) I obtained 3 of these and am in the process of testing them.
+Just this week (April 2023) I obtained one of these and am in the process of testing it.

 You don't often get a chance to choose what motherboard/CPU combinations when you get them from a recycling business.
 For the purposes of avoiding problems, however, it is better to get INTEL CPU's rather than AMD.
 This is only because of ONE factor: The Intel CPU's do NOT have pins (they are in the motherboard socket) but the AMD CPU's DO.
 This makes them far more prone to damage, especially if they have been removed from their sockets before you get them.